Jean Drèze

 Jean Drèze (born 22 January 1959) is a Belgian-born Indian welfare economist, social scientist and activist.
 He has worked on several developmental issues facing India like social welfare, poverty and gender inequality.

 His co-authors include Nobel laureate in economics Amartya Sen, with whom he has written on famine, Nicholas Stern, with whom he has written on policy reform when market prices are distorted, and Nobel laureate in economics Angus Deaton.
 He is currently an honorary professor at the Delhi School of Economics, visiting professor at the Department of Economics, Ranchi University, and also the member of Economic Advisory Council to the Chief Minister of Tamil Nadu headed by the Nobel laureate Esther Duflo.
 He was a member of the National Advisory Council of India in both the terms of the UPA government, but only for a year in the first and two in the second.

 Early life

 Jean Drèze was born on 22 January 1959 in Leuven, Belgium.
-He is the son of Jacques Drèze who founded of the Center for Operations Research and Econometrics at the Université catholique de Louvain.
+He is the son of Jacques Drèze who founded the Center for Operations Research and Econometrics at the Université catholique de Louvain.
 His brother, Xavier Drèze, is a marketing and consumer research scholar.

 He studied mathematical economics at the University of Essex in the 1980s and did his PhD (theoretical economics of cost-benefit analysis) at the Indian Statistical Institute, New Delhi.

 He has lived in India since 1979 and became an Indian citizen in 2002, which meant renouncing Belgian citizenship.